simonappleton/markdown-cv/index.md

 **Data Scientist**

 *Apr 2020 - Sep 2021*
+ - Gathered requirements from academics and clinical experts to design and build a testing regime to evaluate the performance of an AI / computer vision diagnosis tool for diabetic eye screening.
  - Developed and automated monthly reports for medical device manufacturers using a mix of technologies (R, MS SQL Server, Excel, Word)
- - Bespoke analyses and reports completed mainly in R and RMarkdown with occasional production of D3.js and ArcGIS visualisations.
+ - Undertook bespoke analyses and reports completed mainly in R and RMarkdown with occasional production of D3.js and ArcGIS visualisations.
  - Drove improvements in the tools and workflow of the health department's data science team, bringing in new methodologies and commissioning an analysis server.
- - Worked with academics and clinical experts to test the performance of an AI / computer vision diagnosis tool.
  - Worked with the internal development team using Agile methodology to deliver web based interactive data analysis in PowerBI.

 ### University of York